javadba/tabl/README.rst

 I got frustrated with pandas: it's complicated slicing syntax (.loc, .x, .iloc, .. etc), it's enforced index column and the Series objects I get when I want a numpy array.
-With Tabel I created the simplified pandas I need for many of my data-jobs.
+With Tabl I created the simplified pandas I need for many of my data-jobs.
 Just focussing on simple slicing of multi-datatype tables and basic table tools.